How susceptible are you to COVID-19? These simple hacks could help fight it

 Quarantining is the best way to avoid getting and spreading COVID-19.
 But quarantine life comes with its own costs.
 We’re cooped up, stressed out, and juggling a mashup of work and home life that we’ve never known.
 And as Sheldon Cohen, professor of psychology at Carnegie Mellon University, warns, these side effects of quarantine life could, ironically, make us more susceptible to contracting COVID-19 when we venture outside as a result.

-Cohen suspects this because he’s studied other respiratory diseases, like colds and flus, for the last 35 years.
+Cohen suspects this because he’s studied other respiratory diseases, like colds and flus, for the past 35 years.
 Paying volunteers up to $1,000 for the risk, his lab has exposed healthy people to disease, spraying viruses right up their nose, to see how they cope.
 Only about a third of people get sick.
 And the factors that contribute to sickness, or help prevent it, are exactly his expertise.

 After COVID-19 began to spread, Cohen authored a new paper that was just published in Perspectives on Psychological Science.
 The scientific study reads like a greatest hits album about what we know can help you fight off respiratory illnesses.
 It’s full of actionable metrics, ranging from the hours of sleep you get each night, to how much you interact with friends and family.
 While Cohen makes no claims that all of these actions apply to COVID-19 specifically, you’d be smart to incorporate them into your own life all the same.